MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsTeamsCortanaPolicy.md

 ## DESCRIPTION

 The CsTeamsCortanaPolicy cmdlets enable administrators to control settings for Cortana voice assistant in Microsoft Teams.
-Specifically, these specify if a user can use Cortana voice assistant in Microsoft Teams and Cortana invocation behavior via CortanaVoiceInvocationMode parameter -
+Specifically, if a user can use Cortana voice assistant in Microsoft Teams and determines Cortana invocation behavior via CortanaVoiceInvocationMode parameter -

 * Disabled - Cortana voice assistant is disabled
 * PushToTalkUserOverride - Cortana voice assistant is enabled but without wake-word ("Hey Cortana") invocation
 * WakeWordPushToTalkUserOverride - Cortana voice assistant is enabled with wake-word ("Hey Cortana") invocation on devices where wake-word is supported